binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-8-support-library.md

 In the Library, With the Lead Pipe
 ----------------------------------

-Let's extract out our *sourced* function into a support library.
+Let's extract out our *FUNCNAME* expression into a support library.
 First we'll need a `lib` directory:

 {% highlight bash %}
 mkdir lib